 For those living in New York, Paris is a quick international flight away.
-With new flight services opening up, such as United Polaris first and business class services featuring a fully staffed dining lounge and in-flight Saks Fifth Avenue bedding, the seven-hour flight to Paris can be done with relative ease.
+With new flight services opening up, such as United Polaris business class services featuring a fully staffed dining lounge and in-flight Saks Fifth Avenue bedding, the seven-hour flight to Paris can be done with relative ease.
 Upon arrival in the charming European city, visitors will have French bistros, boutiques and more to explore.
 Below, find the best spots in Paris to visit during a long weekend.

 Where to Stay:

 For theatre enthusiasts, stay at Hotel Indigo Opera in the heart of the city’s theatre district to be steps away from the matinees and evening performances.
 With a prix fixe theatre menu, Hotel Indigo offers al fresco dining along a winding side street dotted with theatergoers and playhouses.
 Further north in Montmarte nestled into a hill, you will find the Terrass Hotel, offering a stunning view of the City of Lights in its top-level suite.
 The modern hotel also boasts a rooftop bar and restaurant and is walking distance to one of the most iconic Paris monuments, the Sacre-Coeur.
 To mingle with the locals, stay at Hotel du Temps in the Ninth Arrondissement.
 A hip, unpretentious boutique hotel, the space is cozy with mod interior design and breakfast is included with the stay.